 Let us know what Quran teaches us about the women’s dress code so that they can understand it to avoid any obvious sin.
 Here are the 7 verses in the Quran that deal with the dress code of the believing women even referring to their certain behavior:

-[7:26] O Children of Adam, we have given you clothing to cover your shame as well as for luxury.
-But the best clothing is the righteousness.
-That is from God’s signs so that they may take heed.
+[7:26] O Children of Adam, certainly, we have sent down to you clothing covers your shame and as adornment, while that is best, is clothing of the righteousness.
+That is from God’s signs so that they may reflect.

 Note: Clothing is required for both men and women to cover their bodies as well as their adornment but the best clothing is the righteousness.

-[7:31] O Children of Adam, you shall dress up nicely every time to the masjid.
-And eat and drink but do not be immoderate.
+[7:31] O Children of Adam, you shall put on your dress appropriately at every masjid.
+And you shall eat and drink but you should not be immoderate.
 Indeed, He does not love the immoderate ones.

-Note: Here is an indication for both men and women to dress up nicely when they go to the masjid.
+Note: Here is a recommendation for both men and women to dress up appropriately when they have been in the masjid.

-[24:31] And tell the believing women to subdue their eyes and maintain their chastity.
-They shall not reveal their body parts except what is needed.
-They shall place covers over their chests and shall not expose except to their husbands, their fathers, the fathers of their husbands, their sons, the sons of their husbands, their brothers, the sons of their brothers, the sons of their sisters, other women, the male servants or employees whose sexual drive has been nullified, or the children who have no knowledge of private body parts of the women.
-They shall not strike their feet when they walk in order to shake and reveal any private parts of their bodies.
-You all shall repent to God, O you believers so that you may succeed.
+[24:31] And say to the believing women, they should lower their gaze and should guard their chastity, and should not display their body (zeenatahunna) except what has become visible of it; and they should cover with their covers over their chests.
+And they should not display their body (zeenatahunna) except to their husbands, or their fathers, or fathers of their husbands, or their sons, or sons of their husbands, or their brothers, or sons of their brothers, or sons of their sisters, or their women, or their (male) dependents, or the attendants from the men who have no sexual desires, or the children who do not become aware of private matters of the women.
+And they should not strike with their feet that makes known what they conceal of their body (zeenatihinna).
+And you all shall turn to God, O the believers so that you may succeed).

 Note1: This verse has detailed out the dress code for women including the situation of its adjustment.

-Note2: They can show off their body parts what are necessary while they shall cover their chests except in presence of their family members.
+Note2: They can show off their body parts what are necessary while they should cover their chests except in presence of their family members.

-Note3: They shall not reveal their body parts when they make movements that we see on the runway in the fashion show.
+Note3: They should not reveal their body parts when they make movements that we see on the runway in the fashion show.